gdprsdk/android-gdpr-library/README.md

   <img src="gdpr_demo_2.png" width="276" height="490"/>
 </p>
 <p align="center">
   This is the main GDPR SDK screen for gathering consent from user.
 If the user wishes to have a more detailed/customized consent setup, press the Details button, leading us to the next screen.
+In most cases, if the user chooses "I Consent" or "I Do Not Consent" then the consent gathering process is finished and would return to the original Demo Screen.
+The consent string would be saved.
 </p>
 <br/>